kalviumcommunity/S86_cricket_commentary_box/README.md

 - Deployed the project using Render.com.
 - Created a component with dummy data that represents one enity.
 - Connect your server with the frontend and Render the entites from DB.
+- Create a new page with a Form, to add entities to the server and it should update and list the added entity.

 **Render Backend Deployed Link**: **https://s86-cricket-commentary-bot.onrender.com** **Netlify frontend deployed link**: **https://cricket-box.netlify.app/**